ironsmile/euterpe-website/content/docs/API/content.md

   sticky = true
 +++

 You can use Euterpe as a REST API and write your own player.
-Or maybe a plugin for your favourite player which would use your Euterpe installation as a back-end.
+Or maybe a plug-in for your favourite player which would use your Euterpe installation as a back-end.

 ### v1 Compatibility Promise

-The API presented here under the `/v1/` prefix is stable and will continue to be supported as long as version one of the service is around.
+The API presented in this README is stable and will continue to be supported as long as version one of the service is around.
 And this should be very _long time_.
 I don't plan to make backward incompatible changes.
 Ever.
 It has survived in this form since 2013.
 So it should be good for at least double than this amount of time in the future.

 This means that **clients written for Euterpe will continue to work**.
 I will never break them on purpose and if this happened it will be considered a bug to be fixed as soon as possible.